Culture of Tirana: Museums

 Tirana's museums and monuments are among its most highly esteemed attractions.
 The National Historical Museum is the largest Museum in the country and details the history of the country.
 It was opened on 28 October 1981 and is 27,000 m2 in size, while 18,000 m2 are available for exhibitions.
 It hosts some of the best archeological finds in country, dating from Prehistory to the modern Italians.

-In the stands of the pavilion there are photos of global personalities who met Mother Teresa as Jacques Chirac, Bill Clinton, Tony Blair, Ibrahim Kodra and others.
+In the stands of the pavilion there are photos of global personalities who met Mother Teresa: Jacques Chirac, Bill Clinton, Tony Blair, Ibrahim Kodra and others.
 The National Archaeological Museum is the national archaeological museum is the first museum created after World War II in Albania.
 The National Art Gallery opened to the public on 11 January 1954.
 The museum preserves over 5000 artworks.

 The Natural Sciences Museum was founded in 1948 is affiliated with the University of Tirana and has branches in zoology, botany and geology.
 The former Enver Hoxha Museum is a pyramid-shaped structure dedicated to the communist dictator Enver Hoxha.
 It served as a museum about his legacy, but after the Fall of communism in Albania, it became a conference center and exhibition venue.